satnet-project/generic-client/README.md

 3. For a UDP connection you must set an ip and a port:

     `python client_amp.py -g -u username -p userpassword -t slot -c udp -i ip -u ipport`

-#### Installation

-Steps to install the generic client for the SATNet network:

-1. To install the dependencies run, from the Scripts folder:

-`./setup.sh`

-You will need root privileges.

 #### Other resources